 1. Amsterdam UMC, University of Amsterdam, Heart Center, Department of Clinical and Experimental Cardiology, Amsterdam Cardiovascular Sciences, Meibergdreef 9, Amsterdam, the Netherlands; 2.
-Erasmus Medical Center, Erasmus University, Rotterdam, the Netherlands; 3.
-Department of Biomedical Data Sciences, Leiden University Medical Center, The Netherlands; 4.
-Department of Cardiology, Erasmus Medical Center, Rotterdam, the Netherlands; 5.
-Cardiovascular Department, San Donato Hospital, Arezzo, Italy; 6.
-Cardiology Unit, Azienda Ospedaliero Universitaria di Ferrara, Cona, Italy; 7.
-Oost Limburg Hospital, Genk, Belgium; 8.
-Acibadem City Clinic, Cardiovascular center, Sofia, Bulgaria; 9.
-East Lancashire Hospitals NHS Trust, Blackburn, Lancashire, UK; 10.
-Contilia Heart and Vascular Centre, Elisabeth Krankenhaus Essen, Klara-Kopp-Weg 1, 45138 Essen, Germany; 11.
-Department of Cardiology, Hospital Clínic, Thorax Institute, Barcelona, IDIBAPS, University of Barcelona, Barcelona, Spain; 12.
-South Yorkshire Cardiothoracic Centre, Northern General Hospital, Sheffield Teaching Hospitals NHS Foundation Trust, Sheffield, United Kingdom; 13.
-Applied Health Research Centre, Li Ka Shing Knowledge Institute, St Michael’s Hospital, University of Toronto, Toronto, Canada; 14.
-Kerckhoff Heart Center, Campus University of Giessen, Bad Nauheim, Germany; 15.
-FACT, French Alliance for Cardiovascular Trials; Hôpital Bichat, AP-HP; Université Paris-Diderot; and INSERM U-1148, Paris, France; 16.
-Department of Cardiology, Bern University Hospital, Bern, Switzerland; 17.
-Department of Cardiology and Critical Care Medicine, Hartcentrum Hasselt, Jessa Ziekenhuis, Hasselt, Belgium; 18.
+Division of Cardiology, Department of Internal Medicine, Faculty of Medicine, Prince of Songkla University, Songkhla, Thailand; 3.
+Erasmus Medical Center, Erasmus University, Rotterdam, the Netherlands; 4.
+Department of Biomedical Data Sciences, Leiden University Medical Center, The Netherlands; 5.
+Department of Internal Medicine, Cardiology Division, University of Campinas (UNICAMP), Campinas, Brazil; 6.
+First Department of Cardiology, Medical University of Warsaw, Warsaw, Poland; 7.
+Department of Cardiology, Erasmus Medical Center, Rotterdam, the Netherlands; 8.
+Cardiovascular Department, San Donato Hospital, Arezzo, Italy; 9.
+Cardiology Unit, Azienda Ospedaliero Universitaria di Ferrara, Cona, Italy; 10.
+Oost Limburg Hospital, Genk, Belgium; 11.
+Acibadem City Clinic, Cardiovascular center, Sofia, Bulgaria; 12.
+East Lancashire Hospitals NHS Trust, Blackburn, Lancashire, UK; 13.
+Contilia Heart and Vascular Centre, Elisabeth Krankenhaus Essen, Klara-Kopp-Weg 1, 45138 Essen, Germany; 14.
+Department of Cardiology, Hospital Clínic, Thorax Institute, Barcelona, IDIBAPS, University of Barcelona, Barcelona, Spain; 15.
+South Yorkshire Cardiothoracic Centre, Northern General Hospital, Sheffield Teaching Hospitals NHS Foundation Trust, Sheffield, United Kingdom; 16.
+Cardialysis Clinical Trials Management and Core Laboratories, Westblaak 98, Rotterdam, the Netherlands; 17.
+Applied Health Research Centre, Li Ka Shing Knowledge Institute, St Michael’s Hospital, University of Toronto, Toronto, Canada; 18.
+Kerckhoff Heart Center, Campus University of Giessen, Bad Nauheim, Germany; 19.
+FACT, French Alliance for Cardiovascular Trials; Hôpital Bichat, AP-HP; Université Paris-Diderot; and INSERM U-1148, Paris, France; 20.
+Royal Brompton Hospital, Imperial College, London, United Kingdom; 21.
+Department of Cardiology, Bern University Hospital, Bern, Switzerland; 22.
+Department of Cardiology and Critical Care Medicine, Hartcentrum Hasselt, Jessa Ziekenhuis, Hasselt, Belgium; 23.
 NHLI, Imperial College London, London, United Kingdom

 Aims: The aim of this study was the external validation of the updated logistic clinical SYNTAX score for two-year all-cause mortality after PCI in the GLOBAL LEADERS trial.